dealingwith/daniel-industries/_writings/funhouse.md

 “Yes, and the English Beat.”

-Mary proceeded to play Save It for Later, here and there adding flourishes to the steady bass line.
+Mary proceeded to play _Save It for Later_, here and there adding flourishes to the steady bass line.

 Jonas picked up an electric guitar and began strumming without even plugging into an amp.
 He had a giant smile on his face.
 It inspired a smirk from Mary.

 “I want to give you another record,” he said after they finished the tune.
 He walked behind the piano to a series of milk crates laying on the floor.
-He flicked through the records inside the first crate and pulled out This Year’s Model by Elvis Costello and the Attractions.
+He flicked through the records inside the first crate and pulled out _This Year’s Model_ by Elvis Costello and the Attractions.
 He handed it to Mary triumphantly.

-“Next week, we’re going to play Pump It Up from this record, ok?”
+“Next week, we’re going to play _Pump It Up_ from this record, ok?”

 “Ok,” she replied with a small shrug.
 “What about my piano?”